guidogagl/LSMDB/README.md

 ![archetture diagram](https://github.com/guidogagl/LSMDB/blob/master/img/usecase.png)

-The main actor of the application is an agency chef.
+The main actor of the application is an agency chief.
 The application provides to the user six different main functionalities:

 **1)Login** The user can, by inserting the username and password, confirm its identity and access to private informations